melvyniandrag/Linux_Lecture_Notes/Week12/init/Readme.md

 ## Question
 I forget how to change the target the machine boots to - how do you set it?
 There is a systemctl option I believe, but there might be a config file you can manually change.

+## Question Number 2
+I don't know what happens if you introduce a circular dependency into systemd.
+If you make service a depend on service b and service b depend on service a, what happens?
+Seems to be info here -> https://unix.stackexchange.com/questions/193714/generic-methodology-to-debug-ordering-cycles-in-systemd

 ## References, Other Reading
 1. init - https://www.linuxjournal.com/article/3109